Memorandum and Order

 The Compact, dealing with the disposal of low-level nuclear waste, creates a Commission, consisting of representatives from each state, to act for the party states in implementing the terms of their agreement.
 ART.
 IV.
 The Commission “is a legal entity separate and distinct from the party states and shall be so liable for its actions.”
 ART.
 IV(k)(2).

 The Commission alleges that Nebraska breached its duty of good faith under the Compact.
-ART.
-III(f) ("Each party state has the right to rely on the good faith performance of each other party state.").
-Therefore, the Commission argues that it is obligated under the Compact to sue Nebraska; that is, the Commission "shall *1096 ... [r]equire all party states and other persons to perform their duties and obligations arising under this compact by an appropriate action in any forum designated in section (e) of Article IV."
-ART.
+Art.
+III(f) (“Each party state has the right to rely on the good faith performance of each other party state.”).
+Therefore, the Commission argues that it is obligated under the Compact to sue Nebraska; that is, the Commission “shall *1096 ... [r]equire all party states and other persons to perform their duties and obligations arising under this compact by an appropriate action in any forum designated in section (e) of Article IV.”
+Abt.
 IV(m)(8).

 The Context of the Eleventh Amendment Dispute

 Consequently, the question is whether an entity created by a compact to enforce the terms of the document is prohibited from suing one of the party states because of the Eleventh Amendment.
-The Eleventh Amendment provides: "The Judicial power of the United States shall not be construed to extend to any suit in law or equity, commenced or prosecuted against one of the United States by Citizens of another State, or by Citizens or Subjects of any Foreign State."
-U.S. CONST. amend.
+The Eleventh Amendment provides: “The Judicial power of the United States shall not be construed to extend to any suit in law or equity, commenced or prosecuted against one of the United States by Citizens of another State, or by Citizens or Subjects of any Foreign State.”
+U.S. Const. amend.
 XI.

 None of these cases, however, deal with an interstate compact signed by a state-defendant, approved by Congress under the Compact Clause of the Constitution, which is sought to be enforced by a compact-created entity that brings suit against the state-defendant.
-The Compact Clause provides that "[n]o State shall, without the Consent of Congress, ... enter into any Agreement or Compact with another State ...."
-U.S. CONST. art.
+The Compact Clause provides that “[n]o State shall, without the Consent of Congress, ... enter into any Agreement or Compact with another State .... ” U.S. Const. art.
 I, § 10, cl.
 3.

 Disputes placing at issue both the Compact Clause and the Eleventh Amendment are unique.
-As Justice Scalia put it, those cases are "fundamentally different."
-College Savings Bank, ___ U.S. at ____, 119 S.Ct. at 2231.
-It is with the understanding that this case is "fundamentally different" from other Eleventh Amendment controversies that I now turn to Nebraska's argument.
+As Justice Scalia put it, those cases are “fundamentally different.”

 B. The Amendment Does Not Apply to Suits by Compact Clause Entities

-At first, the Eleventh Amendment would not seem to have any relevance to the Commission's suit against Nebraska.
-The Amendment, read literally, bars only suits "commenced or prosecuted against one of the United States by Citizens of another State, or by Citizens or Subjects of any Foreign State."
-U.S. CONST. amend.
+At first, the Eleventh Amendment would not seem to have any relevance to the Commission’s suit against Nebraska.
+The Amendment, read literally, bars only suits “commenced or prosecuted against one of the United States by Citizens of another State, or by Citizens or Subjects of any Foreign State.”
+U.S. Const. amend.
 XI.
-Obviously, the Commission is not a "Citizen" or "Subject" of any particular State or of any Foreign State.
+Obviously, the Commission is not a “Citizen” or “Subject” of any particular State or of any Foreign State.

 Consequently, we must dig deeper.
-We must examine the "fundamental postulates implicit in the constitutional design."
-Alden, ___ U.S. at ____, 119 S.Ct. at 2254.
-I proceed to that task next.
+We must examine the “fundamental postulates implicit in the constitutional design.”

 Nebraska Received a “Gratuity” When Congress Consented to the Compact